FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - BRTOPWIDMAX
      - **r**
      - **0 - ∞**
-     - Maximum allowable breach top width (ft or m) as constrained by the valley cross section.
+     - Maximum allowable breach top width (ft or m) as constrained by the valley cross-section.

        Set BRTOPWIDMAX = 0.0 if the levee is continuous through adjoining grid elements